Tina Ulman: Changing Cannabis Laws and Expanding Access From the Ground Up

 This led her to start the Chamber of Cannabis in 2020, a professional business association focused on equitable commercial expansion and restorative justice while they “put the grass in grassroots.”
 In her four years at the Chamber of Cannabis, Tina and her team ended up changing four state laws in as many years, and they raised over $100,000.
 Tina says her time there was “the most fulfilling and most challenging of my career,” especially since it was all volunteer time.

 Her passion for drug policy reform began close to home.
-“I have family members convicted of nonviolent drug charges currently serving time,” she says.
+“I have family members convicted of non-violent drug charges that served over 20 years in prison,” she says.
 “Failed drug policy really affected me personally.”
 In her work with the Chamber of Cannabis, Tina wanted to change laws and policies that affected so many people negatively and unfairly.
 One of the laws she focused on and eventually changed was a law prohibiting former drug offenders from getting jobs.
 “We worked hard to change the hearts and minds of numerous Republican congresspeople to get these changes passed,” she says.

 In 2022, along with her advocacy through the Chamber of Cannabis, Tina returned to her sales and marketing roots by founding the Grow Up Co-Op.
 “The cannabis market was compressing and pushing out small businesses, especially women, minority, and veteran-owned businesses,” Tina says.
 “I always wanted to fight for the little guy.”
 The cooperative model allows people to share in both costs and benefits.
 “It gives small brands a chance to stay alive and gives them more resources,” she says.
 To further cooperation, the Grow Up Co-Op works with one client per category in the broader cannabis space, allowing their businesses to be complementary instead of competing with each other.